Emergency Medical Services (EMS)

 Kristina McAteer, MD

-Director, Brown EM Blog, Assistant Professor, Emergency Medicine, Clinician Educator
+Director, Brown EM Blog, Associate Professor, Emergency Medicine, Clinician Educator -

 Heather Rybasack-Smith, MD, MPH